Teaching Reading To Your Little One – How Young Is Too Young?

 - Play With Letter Magnets

 Understanding vowel sounds can be a little tricky for children.
 Letter magnets can be beneficial in such a situation, prepare them on the fridge, keep the vowels on one side, and ask your young one to arrange the word using the magnets.

 Remember that you can start working on your child's reading habits right after their birth.
-A united effort at home combined with Mrs. Myers Reading Room's expert advice in Milwaukee, WI, can get your child ready.
+A united effort at home combined with Mrs. Myers' Reading Room's expert advice in Southeast Wisconsin, can get your child ready.
 Click here now to learn more about our services today.